|

 Instructor: LauRose Felicity

-This course brings to life lesbian community, culture, and relationships, from Sappho (590 BC) to 1970.
-Particular emphasis will be on the impact of economic class and race on lesbians’ relationships and the preservation of their viewpoints in art, literature, music, and professional or business forums.
-Teaching methods will include writings, art, music, video, lecture, and drama in academic and popular sources.
-There may be guest lectures by lesbian authors, community members, artists, or musicians.
+This course brings to life lesbian community, culture, and relationships, from the 1970s lesbian feminist movement to the present.
+Particular emphasis will be on the impact of economic class and race on lesbians’ relationships and the preservation of their viewpoints from all sources.
+Topics will include the “first” achievements in the community to today.
+Some of these include women's and lesbians’ music festivals, dance and theater groups, music promotion companies, land communities, and Oregon writers’ groups and journals.
+We will also discuss the women in print movement, women’s health movement, and women in business and professions.
+Finally, we will learn about legal reforms for lesbian families.
+We will use writings, art, music, video, lecture, and drama from academic and popular sources.
+There may be guest lectures by lesbian authors, land community members, artists or musicians.

 |